Action Forex - Forex Analysis, Currency Forecast, FX Trading Signal

 Technical Analysis Reports

-On Thursday morning the common European currency remained below the weekly R1 at 1.0752 against the US Dollar.
-During the morning hours the rate once more attempted to break through the resistance le...
+As it was forecasted, the common European currency dropped to the weekly PP, which is located at 1.0666, against the US Dollar.
+In addition, during the move the pair touched the 1.0658 mark.
+The curr...

 |